ms-iot/content/en-US/Docs/Windbg.md

 * Please note that 'PORT' refers to the COM port number your USB-to-TTL cable was assigned in the system and displayed in the Device Manager under "Ports (COM & LPT)".

 * Reboot the IoTCore Device to reconnect to the debugger

+## DragonBoard (DB)
+___

+You can connect WinDbg to the DragonBoard using a serial or USB connection.

+### DragonBoard & Windbg via USB connection
+By default the USB debugger settings are configured in the test images.
+Using the active PowerShell or SSH connection to your DragonBoard, you will modify one BCD settings to enable debugging over the USB connection.

+`bcdedit /store c:\EFIESP\EFI\Microsoft\Boot\BCD /debug {default} ON`

+{% include note.html text="Once USB kernel debugger is on then USB ports on the DragonBoard device might not work (i.e. keyboard, usb Ethernet might not work)." %}

+### DragonBoard & Windbg via serial connection

+Using the active PowerShell or SSH connection to your DragonBoard, you will modify two BCD settings to enable debugging over the serial connection.

+`bcdedit /store c:\EFIESP\EFI\Microsoft\Boot\BCD /debug {default} ON`

+* This command enables the kernel debugger

+`bcdedit /store c:\EFIESP\EFI\Microsoft\Boot\BCD /dbgsettings  Serial debugport:1 baudrate:115200`

+* This command configures the serial port for kernel debugging.